These delicious protein crepes are gluten free, dairy free, and naturally sweetened. Great for a healthy breakfast or brunch any day!

 Healthy Protein Crepes

 If there’s one meal in the day that I absolutely, without a doubt, always look forward to…it’s breakfast.
-I often go to bed thinking about breakfast the next day and the funny thing is I don’t change it up that often.
 I usually have a tasty protein smoothie, free-range eggs and gluten-free toast, or coconut yogurt with fresh berries and granola.
 On weekends I get a little more creative with pancakes, fruit salad, organic breakfast sausages, egg scrambles, or this recent breakfast addition… Strawberry Shortcake Protein Crepes made with Genuine Health fermented vegan proteins+ in natural coconut.